whprocter/RPr-Chakraborty-2021/docs/report/report.md

 |5 <= RR < 6            |                   6|                   1|

-The first clustering ID (State) and second clustering score (Classified Relative Risk) are combined to form IDs for each unique combination of state and relative risk class.
+The first clustering ID (State) and second clustering score (COVID relative risk class) were combined to form IDs for each unique combination of state and relative risk class.
-The clustering ID's will then be joined with the American Community Survey data on disability subgroups to be used as input to the GEE models.

 #### Geographic transformations

-Although there are no explicit geographic transformations in this experiment, the variable transformations that occur during the SaTScan procedure are geographic in nature: they assign values based on spatial clustering of COVID-19 risk, which are subsequently used to define clusters in the GEE models.
+Although there were no explicit geographic transformations in this experiment, the variable transformations resulting from the Kulldorff spatial scan statistic were geographic in nature: they assigned values based on spatial clustering of COVID-19 risk, which were subsequently used to define clusters in the GEE models.

-Having looked at the SaTScan outputs from the original study, our best guess is that the author might have calculated centroids for each county before running the GEE, using a geographic coordinate system.
+The scan statistic used spherical great circle distance calculations based upon the latitude and longitude coordinates of the centroid of each county.
+For this purpose, we have used the `X` and `Y` attributes provided as geographic variables with ACS data.

 ## Analyses

 ### Geographical characteristics

-The **coordinate reference system** is not specified in the methodology.
+The **coordinate reference system** was not specified in the methodology.
-Census data is provided in the NAD1983 Geographic Coordinate System.
+Census data were provided in the NAD1983 Geographic Coordinate System, and these latitude/longitude coodinates could have been used for the Kulldorff spatial scan statistic's spherical distance calculations in SaTScan software.
-We assume that the analysis was also conducted the NAD1983 Geographic Coordinate System because the SaTScan can perform a ellipsoidal distance calculation using latitude and longitude.

 The **spatial extent** of the study were the contiguous 49 United States (including the District of Columbia).